On-Boarding & Student Success Strategy

 By signing or electronically completing and submitting the college application, the student acknowledges that all information is accurate and accepts the responsibility to be aware of and follow codes of conduct, behavior standards and all program specific rules, policies, and procedures.
 All students are expected to follow the policies and procedures of the college.

-- Specific Programs of Study such as Associate Degree Nursing, Dental Assisting, Occupational Therapy Assistant, Practical Nursing, and Radiography.
+- Specific programs of study such as Nursing, Dental Assisting, Occupational Therapy, Physical Therapy and Radiography

 Official transcripts must be in a sealed envelope from the sending institution.
 Transcripts which have been opened or faxed are not accepted.

 Mail transcripts to: